qmk/qmk_firmware/keyboards/tartan/keymaps/default/readme.md

-# The default keymap for plaid
+# The default keymap for Tartan
 folk from planck